mrkipling/maraschino/readme.md

 * trakt.tv widget which shows you what people are saying about the episode or movie that you're watching (requires a free trakt.tv account)

+* Sickbeard module which allows you to browse upcoming episodes (coming soon: the ability to manage Sickbeard from Maraschino)

 * Disk space widget showing you used/remaining space on your various drives

 * Full-screen background image changes to the fanart of what you're currently watching (optional, can be turned off)